Aniket7079/Jira-with-Python/README.md

-Task :- What is the difference between Machine learning and Deep Learning?
+Task :- Explain the Large Language Model for the Generative AI ?